Mercedes GLS SUV

 If you want a more powerful engine, the thundering Mercedes-AMG GLS 63 uses a twin-turbocharged 4.0-litre V8 petrol unit.
 With 604bhp at your disposal, this seven-seat behemoth can hit 0-62mph in just 4.2 seconds going on to a limited top speed of 155mph.
 The standard AMG GLS 63 isn’t even the range-topper though - the Night Edition Executive pack removes the speed limiter, so you can hit 174mph on the German Autobahn.

-It's worth waiting for the optional E-Active Body Control suspension to arrive because with it fitted, the car adapts to suit the road conditions.
+If your budget will stretch, it’s worth considering the Mercedes-Maybach GLS 600 for its E-Active Body Control suspension.
+With it fitted, the car adapts to suit the road conditions.
 It possesses some remarkable talents; adjusting the ride height of each wheel independently off-road, and leaning the GLS into corners like a high-speed train thanks to its 'Curve' mode.
 This works well on motorways and fast roads but it can't always keep up on twistier B-roads.

 Rivals like the BMW X7 are more engaging but the GLS feels stable no matter the conditions.
 It could do with the four-wheel-steering of the BMW, though, because the GLS feels less manoeuvrable at lower speeds.